Deabute/plan-client/docs/Contributing/Contributor_Roster.md

 ## About

 The following is a list of our contributors.
-It includes experience level, roles, status and time of involvement based on status.
+It includes experience level, roles, status, and time of involvement based on status.

 Legends - [Contributor_status_legend.md](Contributor_status_legend.md)